Is a short-term or long-term electricity contract a better deal? Well, it depends.

 Short-Term Electricity Plans

-Long-term plans allow you to lock in a certain rate for more than one year.
+Long-term plans allow you to lock in a certain rate over 12 months.
 If you sign the contract when electricity prices are low, you’ll get a bargain that lasts.
 And if you’re signing when electricity prices are high, you may be getting a hedge against inflation, and higher prices in the future.

 Historical data combined with supply/demand forecasts are used to generate forward price curves for the wholesale cost of electricity.
 These price curves largely impact the energy rates that are offered to customers.